GiovanniBussi/test-travis-ci/user-doc/Regex.md

 this selects the same set of arguments as the previous example.

 \note
-Be careful you do not confuse regular expressions, which are triggered by the parethesis `()` and only available when PLUMED has been compiled with the regex library, with the capability of PLUMED to use `*` as a wildcard in arguments:
+Be careful you do not confuse regular expressions, which are triggered by the parethesis `()`, with the capability of PLUMED to use `*` as a wildcard in arguments:
 \plumedfile
 d1: DISTANCE ATOMS=1,2 COMPONENTS
 # this is a regular expression that selects all components of d1